Nikoleta-v3/blog/_posts/2018-01-05-power-of-memory.md

 Press and Dyson found a way for a memory one opponent \\(p\\) to manipulate an opponent \\(q\\) and they called these "manipulative" strategies, **zero determinant** strategies.
-Moreover, Press and Dyson stated that in a two players interaction, a player playing a zero determinant strategy can outdo any longer memory strategy.
+Moreover, Press and Dyson stated that in a two player interaction, a player playing a zero determinant strategy can outdo any longer memory strategy.
 Concluding that in the iterated prisoner's dilemma a longer memory size than 1 is not advantageous.